datamin-io/public-documentation/use-cases/industry-specific-use-cases/security-risk-aml-and-fraud.md

 ## Technical real-time detection of XSS attempts

 Cross-site scripting (XSS) is a vulnerability that your application should prevent and be secured from.
-However, automatic XSS attempts can be monitored with Datamin by detecting the word "script" in the database items.&#x20;
+However, automatic XSS attempts can be monitored with Ylem by detecting the word "script" in the database items.&#x20;

 In case of detecting your data engineering teams need to block the attack and further improve the application and security to avoid such situations in the future.